Housing standards as a strategic determinant of health

 Addressing the health duty through spatial development strategies

 Each strategic planning authorities will be expected to prepare a spatial development strategy (SDS) for its area – modelling the approach applied in London over the last 20 years.
-An SDS must include policies on the use and development of land that are of strategic importance to the area – and this can include policies on housing and infrastructure requirements.
-Clause 60 of the Planning and Infrastructure Bill states that strategic planning authorities will need to consider the effect of a proposed SDS on:
+An SDS must include policies on the use and development of land that are of strategic importance to the area – and this includes policies on housing and infrastructure requirements.
+Clause 58 of the Planning and Infrastructure Act states that strategic planning authorities must have regard to the effect of a draft SDS on:

 1. the health of persons in the strategy area;